Why Is Antibody Validation Important?

 Furthermore, by contrast to RNAi genome editing is labour intensive – a knockout cell line can take more than 8 weeks to generate.
 The benefits of having validated antibodies therefore have to be stacked against the significant time investment of generating such cell lines.

-So if you want better controls for validating your antibody why not search our catalogue and see whether your knockout cell line is already available.
+So, if you want better controls for validating your antibody, browse our catalog to see if your knockout cell line is already available.